 The liberty movement is bursting at the seams with academics and professionals well versed in the ideas of freedom.
 While physically bringing speakers to college campuses is often prohibitively expensive, geographic constraints are now a thing of the past thanks to the internet.

-Through SFL’s Virtual Speakers Bureau, student groups can apply to host a speaker at one of their campus meetings through Skype, Google Plus, or GoToWebinar and can choose from topics including anarcho-capitalism, music, immigration, career development, leadership, and entrepreneurship.
-Unlike other webinar programs, the Virtual Speakers Bureau allows students to decide for themselves on all of the details of their event.
+Through SFL’s Virtual Speakers Bureau, student groups can apply to host a speaker at one of their campus meetings through Skype, Google Hangouts, or GoToWebinar and can choose from topics including anarcho-capitalism, music, immigration, career development, leadership, and entrepreneurship.
+Unlike other webinar programs, the Virtual Speakers Bureau allows students to choose all of the details for their own event.
 They can organize a reading group discussion or opt for a more traditional lecture format and can choose a topic based on the relevant interests of their university.

 The Virtual Speakers Bureau also provides a unique opportunity for groups to interact with key figures in the liberty movement in a small-scale setting.
 For every application that is accepted, SFL leadership will work with the student group and speaker to ensure a successful event.

-The application is below, and the speaker descriptions are at the bottom of the page.
+The application for students to host a Speaker’s Bureau event is below, and bios and topics of expertise for each speaker are at the bottom of the page.

 Speakers by Topic: